fnichol/chef-user/README.md

 ## data_bag

-Processes a list of uses with data drawn from a data bag.
+Processes a list of users with data drawn from a data bag.
 The default data bag is `users` and the list of user account to create on this node is set on `node['users']`.